Positive Young Minds

 • BLOG

-Psychologists and psychology clinics with immediate availability for Telehealth consultations.
+Mental Health Professionals with immediate availability for Telehealth appointments.

 17/9/2021

-The information listed has been provided by the psychologist or clinic owner.
-Where available, information on the age of clients seen, and areas of major interest by the Psychologist/mental health professional, have been noted.
+**The information listed has been provided by the psychologist or other mental health practitioner.
 The author of this article takes no responsibility as to the information provided.
-All responsibility is on you as the reader to explore the information and make your decision as to whether you wish to make a booking or referral.
+All responsibility is yours to explore the information and make your decision as to whether you wish to make a booking or referral.

 www.positiveyoungminds.com.au.